utexas-bwi/bwi-docker/README.md

 ## Development inside the container

 A development directory called `projects` persists on the host when a docker container is closed.
 ROS Melodic workspaces can be added to this directory and built from inside the container.
 Their contents will persist after the container is closed.

-Follow these conventions:
-- build files, for instance do `catkin build`, from inside the contianer.
-- do git commands from the host.

 ### Build a new image (not necessary on configured robots)